Mzosindiso/HTML-CSS/README.md

 red = value. <br>
 declaration block consist of (property + value).

+Hexidecimals code notation - hex values consists of six digits long(numbers: zeo to nine, letters: A to F). <br>
+-If each two-digit pair is the same, it can be shortened, e.g(#776655 = #765). <br>

+			Absolute sizes and relative sizes:
+(i) absolute sizes, do not change with screen size (pixels & points). <br>
+(ii) relative sizes, changes with screen size and zoom (percentage & rems) and it is better for flexibility.

 			Pseudo-classes
 1. Pseudo classes start with a colon. <br>
  - Is a selector that select elements in a specific state, e.g :hover, :focus are pseudo-class.
 They target some bit of the document that is in a certain state.